junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You did ask us to come quickly," Cas supplies beside him.
 "It sounds urgent, too."

 "Mostly because I don't really know how to host a house of ghosts, honestly."
 Jody tells them, walking into the living room.
-"And most of them are *your* friends."
+"And most of them are *your* friends, not mine."

 They gasp at the threshold of the room.

 Jody's place is like a ghost version of Roadhouse, crowded with translucent familiar figures.

-Bobby stands awkwardly closest to the entry, Ash leans against the sofa, Ellen and Jo wander around the kitchen, and a few other familiar-faced ex-hunters-slash-Roadhouse-frequent-visitors occupy the dining room.
+Bobby stands awkwardly closest to the entry, Ash leans against the sofa, Ellen and Jo wander around the kitchen, and a few other familiar-faced ex-hunters and Roadhouse frequents occupy the dining room.
 They look just like how they used to be before they were gone: Bobby with his favorite baseball cap, Ash in his nerdy sleeveless shirt, Ellen in her jacket, Jo with her jeans.

 Jody says, "I told Alex and Claire to stay in their rooms for the time being, just not to complicate things, before we sort this out."